Things can get a little baffling when you’re nearing the end of a long mix. But mix automation can help…

 Another interesting place to consider automation is send effects.

 For example: Try automating the amount of signal sent to a reverb to control the ambience without changing the overall level of reverb in your mix.

 If you’re using delay on a lead vocal, automation will help you avoid delay reflection distracting the listener during phrases where they conflict.

 The opposite is true too, dramatically automating a ramping up of the wet mix on your reverb or the feedback of your delay can punctuate a climactic moment in your track.

 Having total control of your tracks is critically important in the last half of the mix process.

-We all want that perfectly-polished end result where it seems like nothing is out of place.
+We all want that perfectly-polished master as our end result where it seems like nothing is out of place.

 Automation is a key technique that pro music producers use to get their mixes there.